Bihar State Power Holding Company Limited: Nabinagar Super Thermal Power Project

 The current installed capacity of this power plant is 660 MW and in future the plant will have a total capacity of 4380 MW with projects of 3720 MW under construction.

 Nabinagar Power Generation Company Ltd (NPGCL), a 50:50 joint venture of NTPC Ltd and BSEB, is setting up the 4,380 MW (660 MW X 3), which will start generating electricity from December 2017.
 The project's generation capacity initially was to be 3960 MW but in 2016, the production capacity was increased to 4380 MW.
 Nabinagar Supercritical Thermal Power Project (STPP) in Nabinagar, Aurangabad, Bihar.
 BHEL won a ₹ 2,854-crore contract for supply of the steam generator package for three coal-fired thermal units of 660 MW each with supercritical parameters.
 TRF Ltd, a Tata Group company, has won a ₹ 360.47-crore order from Nabinagar Power Generating Company Pvt.
-Ltd for designing, engineering, manufacturing, supplying, erecting, testing and commissioning of a coal handling plant for a 3 x 660MW coal-based super thermal power project coming up at Nabinagar.
+Ltd for designing, engineering, manufacturing, supplying, erecting, testing and commissioning of a coal handling plant for a 3 × 660 MW coal-based super thermal power project coming up at Nabinagar.
 The coal handling plant will be designed to run at a capacity of 3,630 tons per hour.
 In March 2013, Alstom was awarded a contract worth approximately $115 million by BHEL, to supply components for three units of 660 MW supercritical boilers of NPGCL.
 Alstom India will supply transformers for NTPC's Supercritical Nabinagar Power Project, by winning a ₹105 crore order that covers design, engineering, manufacture, supply, testing, erection and commissioning of generator transformers and associated power transformers and shunt reactor.
 The Nabingar power transformer package is due to be delivered by October 2017.